-Abstract- This study assessed morphometric of gullies in Nasarawa State.
-Soil erosion is among the most endemic environmental problems of modern times.
-Both primary and secondary sources of data were used for this study.
-As ample of 36 gully sites were carried out in three Local Government Areas representing the study area for this research work.
-Information on gullies morphometric, morphology, soil particles size and the coordinate of each identified gullies site were taken from the field.
+This study assessed morphometric of gullies in Nasarawa State.
+Soil erosion is among the 8 most endemic environmental problems of modern times.
+Both primary and secondary sources 9 of data were used for this study.
+As ample of 36 gully sites were carried out in three Local 10 Government Areas representing the study area for this research work.
+Information on gullies 11 morphometric, morphology, soil particles size and the coordinate of each identified gullies site 12 were taken from the field.
 Instruments such as hand auger, global position system.
-(GPS), photograph, Abeny level, linen tape, ranging poles, pegs and measuring tape and field observation methods were also adopted.
-The results generated from the field were subjected to statistical and laboratory analysis.
-The results of the findings revealed that 44.4% of the gullies in the study area are discontinuous gullies, 55.6% were continuous gullies, while gullies in the study are at their 5% and above development.
-58.3% of the sampled gullies were at a stable state of development.
-It was also revealed that 38.9% of the sampled gullies in the study area were long-narrow gullies, while 22.2% were linear shaped gullies.
+(GPS), 13 photograph, Abeny level, linen tape, ranging poles, pegs and measuring tape and field 14 observation methods were also adopted.
+The results generated from the field were subjected to 15 statistical and laboratory analysis.
+The results of the findings revealed that 44.4 16 ully erosion is the removal of soil along drainage lines by surface water run-off.
+According to the Department of 20 Primary Industries and Water - Tasmania, Australia (2008), gully erosion is known to be the most destructive 21 form of soil erosion in Nigeria, which is caused by heavy or sudden rain storms which produce concentrated run-off 22 enlarging rills into cheap channels, the run-off cuts deep gushes or gullies of over 10 meters to 20 meters and in 23 24 severe situations reaching up to or over 100 meters into the land.
+It occurs more generally where land slopes 25 are steep and surface run-off is exceptionally heavy.
+Once started, gullies will continue to move by head ward erosion or by slumping or collapsing of the side walls changing it from V-shape to U-shape valleys ??Abengude 26 et al., 1991).
+The United States Department of Agriculture (2006) also regards gullies as channels formed by the 27 concentrated flow of water, removing upland soil and parent material and of size too large to be obliterated by 28 normal tillage operations ??USDA, 2006).
+29

-Keywords: morphometric, morphology, gullies, erosion, degradation.
+18 Index terms- morphometric, morphology, gullies, erosion, degradation.